MLeidel/CodeScriber/CSdoc.md

 #### Setup

-The advent of AI chat completion engines has definitely changed the art of computer programming.
+The advent of AI has definitely changed the art of computer programming.
 This implementation requires an OpenAI API [key](https://platform.openai.com/api-keys "OpenAI").
-Set up your key as a system environment variable and then put the variable name in the _options.ini_ file, like _openai=MYKEY_.
+Set up your key as a system environment variable and then put the variable name in the _options.ini_ file, like `openai=MYKEY`
-The OpenAI model must also appear in the _options.ini_ file, like _model=GPT-4o_.
+The OpenAI _model_ must also appear in the `options.ini` file, like `model=GPT-4o` or whatever model you use.

 #### Prompt and Query